GerHobbelt/smhasher/README.md

   Some hash function assume a padded input buffer which can be accessed past its length up to the word size.
-This allows for faster loop processing, as no 2nd loop or switch table for the rest is needed, but it requires a cooperative calling enviroment and is as such considered cheating.
+This allows for faster loop processing, as no 2nd loop or switch table for the rest is needed, but it requires a cooperative calling environment and is as such considered cheating.

 * Signed integer overflow